jdswinbank/msss/README.rst

 compute node, this is good news: you should see a tenfold speedup relative to processing each subband sequentially!
-If you attempt to use this script to process very many subbands, or run on a machine with much more constrainted resources than the CEP2 nodes, you might need to rethink this strateghy.
+If you attempt to use this script to process very many subbands, or run on a machine with much more constrainted resources than the CEP2 nodes, you might need to rethink this strategy.

 Processing multiple snapshots
 +++++++++++++++++++++++++++++